The Honour of Pontefract

 [d.
 1089] were Penistone, Thurlstone, Denby, Scissett, Skelmanthorpe,

-Clayton, Cawthorne, Silkstone, Chevet, Crofton, Snydale, Whitwood,
+Clayton, Cawthorne, Silkstone, Chevet ('Chute'), Crofton, Snydale, Whitwood, Heath,

-Middleton, Morley, Batley, Southowram, Elland, Greetland, Heckmondwike, Mirfield,
+Morley, Batley, Southowram, Elland,

-Nether Midgley,
+Greetland, Heckmondwike, Mirfield, Nether Midgley,

 Over Midgley, Middleton, Thornhill [manor built in 1236], Kirkheaton,